 Gambling is a trap that is easy to fall into and difficult to get out of.
 Let’s look at how, thanks to knowledge and logic, to protect ourselves from this threat.
-It is necessary to understand what cognitive error a player gets into when playing in a casino or a gambling parlor.
-The gambler’s fallacy, also known as Monte Carlo’s mistake, the illusion of a player or the illusion of Alexei Ivanovich – It is based on the mistaken belief that independent random events are interdependent.
+It’s necessary to understand what cognitive error a player gets into when playing in a casino or a gambling parlor.
+The gambler’s fallacy, also known as Monte Carlo’s mistake, the illusion of a player or the illusion of Alexei Ivanovich – is based on the mistaken belief that independent random events are interdependent.

 OBVERSE OR REVERSE?